 1 x 90 minute episode

 49 x 52 minute episodes

-Hannibal “Joshua Smith” Heyes (a safecracker and card sharp), and Kid “Thaddeus Jones” Curry (a gunslinger who never actually shot anyone) are two loveable ex-outlaws trying to go straight.
+Infamous bank robbers Hannibal Heyes (a safecracker and card sharp) and Kid Curry (a gunslinger who never actually shot anyone) – the leaders of the Devil Hole gang – find themselves incapable of cracking the newly developed safes and decide to go straight.

 On 31 December 1971, 31-year-old Pete Duel mortally shot himself in the head after watching the show on TV, leaving his role to be speedily recast.

 Roger Davis was the narrator heard in the opening credits of the series until Peter Duel’s death.
 He then took the role of Heyes and someone else took over the role of narrator.